Natural 2HDMs without FCNCs: MODEL CONSTRAINTS AND BENCHMARKS

-To simplify the analysis, we investigate the most relevant phenomenological aspects of our two models by focusing in the following well motivated benchmarks: \begin{itemize} \item Alignment limit (AL): Two facts may help us limit the parameter space.
-On one hand, we have $\beta = \alpha + \pi/2$ while on the other we already know that $v_2 \gg v_1$ such that we could think of $v_1 \in (m_b\approx 3, 58) \text{ GeV}$ where the lower bound is obtained by demanding the bottom-quark Yukawa coupling to be order one, $y_b\sim {\cal O}(1)$, while the upper bound by relaxing the previous condition and just demanding $v_1 /v_2 \leq {\cal O}(10^{-1})$.
-In return, we obtain a region for $\tan \beta \in (3,58)$ that implies for the scalar mixing angle
+To simplify the analysis and reduce the number of free parameters we investigate the most relevant phenomenological aspects of our two models by focusing on the following well motivated benchmarks: \begin{itemize} \item Alignment limit: Two facts may help us to reduce the parameter space.
+We have $\beta = \alpha + \pi/2$.
+In addition, we know that $v_2 \gg v_1$ such that we could take $v_1 \in (3, 58) \,\text{GeV}$.
+Here, the lower bound is obtained by demanding the bottom Yukawa coupling to be of order one, $y_b\sim {\cal O}(1)$, i.e.~$m_b\approx 3$~GeV.
+The upper bound is obtained by relaxing the previous condition and just demanding $v_1 /v_2 \lesssim {\cal O}(10^{-1})$.
+In return, we obtain a region for $t_\beta \in (3,58)$ that implies for the scalar mixing angle

-Note that within this limit, flavor universality in the couplings is restored for $h$ but not for $H$ and $A$.
+In the AL flavor universality in the Yukawa couplings is restored for $h$ but not for $H$ and $A$.

+We recall the two employed criteria for naturalness, as they are crucial to understand why we conceive $t_\beta \in (3,\,58)$ as the natural range for our discussion.
+In the Type-A only for $t_\beta \sim (20,\,58)$ hierarchical fermion masses ($m_b,m_\tau,m_c$) are natural, whereas for $t_\beta \sim (3,20)$ they stop being so.
+However, we employ the latter range as it is connected to a \textit{natural} small value of $v_1$.
+For Type-B there is no range of natural hierarchical fermion masses (except $t_\beta \gg 58$).

-\item Degenerate masses: Contributions to the oblique parameter $T$ are the most restrained ones.
-As they basically depend on the relative mass squared differences, one may define three different cases: i) $m_H = m_{H^\pm}$, ii) $m_A = m_{H^\pm}$, and iii) $m_H = m_A = m_{H^\pm}$, where the bounds from the electroweak precision measurements can be more easily satisfied and even automatically for the last case.
+\item Degenerate masses: Contributions to the oblique parameter $T$ (or $\rho$) are the most restrained ones.
+As they basically depend on the relative mass squared differences, one may define three different cases: i) $m_H = m_{H^\pm}$, ii) $m_A = m_{H^\pm}$, and iii) $m_H = m_A = m_{H^\pm}$.
+The bounds from electroweak precision measurements can be more easily satisfied in the last case.

-\item Unitarity and vacuum stability: It has been shown, that in the AL the soft $\mathbb{Z}_2$ breaking parameter is fixed to
+\item Unitarity and vacuum stability: It has been shown that in the AL the soft $\mathbb{Z}_2$ breaking parameter is fixed to